therealsnow/circuitpython_scripts/README.md

 4. If all went well CircuitPython has been installed and a new drive will show up labelled CIRCUITPY

 If for some reason you have challenges you can download the flash_nuke.uf2 in the repo which takes your board back to stock

-#Changelog

-1. V1 initial upload
-2. V1.1 Added code to output IP addresses of target machine to jobdone.txt to store IP address information of target machine